 names used in both the banned substance list as well as product labeling.

 Any pharmacist with a pulse would look at this and see an area of opportunity to help inform athletes about nutritional supplement product information as well as supporting literature.
 Further, utilizing expertise in pharmacology and pharmacokinetics, pharmacists can be integral members of anti-doping teams: screening athletes for banned substances or their metabolites.
 While researching these opportunities as a student, I came across Dr. Ambrose doing just that.
 Dr. Ambrose, of UCSF, has been involved in drug screening with the NCAA and the Olympic Games (Atlanta, Sydney, and Beijing).

-A recent article published by Dr. Ambrose and a group of PharmD candidates, reviewed the evidence surrounding common pre-workout supplements.
+A recent article published by Dr. Ambrose and a group of PharmD candidates reviewed the evidence surrounding common pre-workout supplements.
 In a field of relatively scant data, this review concisely reports what evidence exists supporting the use of common supplements (RedBull, creatine, etc).
 In a nutshell, most ‘legal’ supplements do not significantly improve athletic performance.
-Importantly, harmful effects of high doses of caffeine were highlighted and the association of the combination of exercise related tachycardia potentially leading to adverse cardiovascular effects.
+Importantly, the harmful effects of high doses of caffeine were highlighted and the association of the combination of exercise-related tachycardia potentially leading to adverse cardiovascular effects.

 The data presented does leave more to be desired.
 There are many obstacles imposed by the NCAA and individual athletic departments in conducting studies (even surveys) when student-athletes are used as the subjects.
 These are just obstacles, not impenetrable barriers.